21 Great Day Trips From New York City

 *Contributed by Vanessa, East End Magazine

 The Hamptons on the eastern end of Long Island is located ninety minutes away from Manhattan, making it one of the best day trips from New York City.
-The Hamptons comprises towns and villages on the South Fork including East Hampton, Southampton, Sag Harbor, and others.
+The Hamptons comprise towns and villages on the South Fork, including East Hampton, Southampton, Sag Harbor, and others.

-Between Memorial Day and Labor Day weekend, all hotels, shops and restaurants are in operation.
-Though many of these businesses close during the off-season, between the months of November and April, there are many exceptional choices for dining and lodging that are open year-round.
+Between Memorial Day and Labor Day weekend, all hotels, shops, and restaurants are in operation.
+Though many of these businesses close during the off-season, between the months of November and April, many exceptional choices for dining and lodging are open year-round.

-For dining, top choices include the American Hotel in Sag Harbor or Bridgehampton Inn & Restaurant in Bridgehampton.
-For hotels, Mill House Inn is great for couples and is dog friendly.
-Baron’s Cove has a beautiful view of Sag Harbor’s marina, and Southampton Inn is both pet and family friendly.
+Top dining choices include the American Hotel in Sag Harbor or Bridgehampton Inn & Restaurant in Bridgehampton.
+For hotels, Mill House Inn is great for couples and is dog-friendly.
+Baron’s Cove has a beautiful view of Sag Harbor’s marina, and Southampton Inn is both pet and family-friendly.

 Cold Spring